NATIONAL ALUMNI CLUB

 Section 1.
 Corporate Seal.
 The corporate seal shall be circular in form, and shall have inscribed thereon the name of the corporation, the date of its incorporation, and the word "California".

 Section 2.
 Record of Amendments.
-Whenever an amendment or new By-law is adopted, it shall be copied in the Book of By-laws with the original By-laws, in the appropriate place.
-If any By-law is repealed, the fact of repeal with the date of the meeting at which the repeal was enacted or written assent was filed shall be stated in said book.
+Whenever an amendment or new By-law is adopted, it shall be posted on the Corporationís website.
+If any By-law is repealed, the fact of repeal with the date of the meeting at which the repeal was enacted or written assent was filed shall be stated in the applicable meeting minutes.

 Section 1.
 Order of Business.
-Robert’s Rules of Order shall control at all meetings.
+Robertís Rules of Order shall control at all meetings.

-S / D Tom Arthur [ the names will be those members of the Board at the time the by-laws are amended. ]
+[ The names below will be those members of the Board at the time the by-laws are amended. ]

 S / D Jeannette Siegel